 Even the strong points of the film, the visuals and special effects were pushed far beyond their limits.
 Yes, at times A Wrinkle in Time is stunning (such as Witherspoon turning into a giants leaf glider….yes, you read that correctly), but at other points, the CGI is obtrusive.
 From Winfrey standing seemingly way out of scale, even for a giant apparition of herself, to obvious mocap mapping of sneakers.
-With all of the advancements in CGI technology, most films’ visuals are often obsolete within 5 years.
+With all of the advancements in CGI technology, most films visuals are often obsolete within 5 years.
 With A Wrinkle in Time, the visuals will be obsolete by November.

-Additionally, what’s most disappointing about the CGI is a reliance by DuVernay on parlor tricks rather storytelling.
+Additionally, what’s most disappointing about the CGI is a reliance on parlor tricks rather storytelling.
 Often, the most stunning visual scenes are more like “look what we can do” moments, instead of points to advance the narrative.

 In fact, A Wrinkle in Time‘s strongest period happens when Winfrey’s Mrs. Which explains to Reid about IT, a being of pure evil attempting to infect every dimension and world.
 As scenes of cruelty, greed, and envy flash across the screen with Winfrey’s voice over, the audience finally gets steady ground beneath them.
-It’s a moment of actual storytelling, and it turns the movie, if only so slightly, away from merely saying the word ‘love’ to demonstrating what it is through a juxtaposition.
+It’s a moment of actual storytelling, and it turns the movie, if only so slightly, away from merely saying the word ‘love,’ to demonstrating what love is through a juxtaposition.

 Nevertheless, most of A Wrinkle in Time is merely characters shouting the word ‘love’ in lieu of anything else, as if the mere mention of the word brings mystifying tranquility and understanding.
 It’s a shame because “love” is the central theme of the novel, yet it’s never fully encapsulated here.
-Instead, I felt little attachment to any of the characters or their desires, with much of that having to do with a lack of exposition.
+Instead, there’s little attachment to any of the characters or their desires, with much of that having to do with a lack of exposition.

 Nothing the characters say have any meaning because the film spends much of its time pairing down, simplifying dialogue into Instagram tags, and beating the audience over the head with pining teenage glances between Reid and Miller, instead of building a solid narrative for the characters to stand on.

 The lack of character development also shifts to Happy Medium, played by Zach Galifianakis, who has a thing with Mrs. Whatsit, which the audience is never privy to.
-Instead, the relationship is left out to dry with awkward asides that I guess are supposed to be funny?
+Instead, the relationship is left out to dry with awkward asides that are supposed to be funny?